-Expressing support for the designation of April 2022 as "Second Chance Month".
+Designating April 2022 as "Second Chance Month".

-- Whereas every individual is endowed with human dignity and value; - Whereas redemption and second chances are values of the United States; - Whereas millions of citizens of the United States have a criminal record; - Whereas hundreds of thousands of individuals return to their communities from Federal and State prisons every year; - Whereas individuals returning from Federal and State prisons have paid their debt for committing crimes but still
+- Whereas every individual is endowed with human dignity and value; - Whereas redemption and second chances are values of the United States; - Whereas millions of citizens of the United States have a criminal record; - Whereas hundreds of thousands of individuals return to their communities from Federal and State prisons every year; - Whereas many individuals returning from Federal and State prisons have paid their debt for committing crimes but still face significant legal and societal barriers (referred to in this preamble as "collateral consequences");

-- face significant legal and societal barriers (referred to in this preamble as "collateral consequences"); - Whereas collateral consequences for an individual returning from a Federal or State prison are often mandatory and take effect automatically, regardless of- - (1) whether there is a nexus between the crime and public safety; - (2) the seriousness of the crime; - (3) the time that has passed since the individual committed the crime; or - (4) the efforts of the individual to make amends or earn back the trust of the public; - Whereas, for individuals returning to their communities from Federal and State prisons, gaining meaningful employment is one of the most significant predictors of successful reentry and has been shown to reduce future criminal activity; - Whereas many individuals who have been incarcerated struggle to find employment because of collateral consequences, which are often not directly related to the offenses the individuals committed or any proven public safety benefit; - Whereas many States have laws that prohibit an individual with a criminal record from working in certain industries or obtaining professional licenses; - Whereas, in addition to employment, education has also been shown to be a significant predictor of successful reentry for individuals returning from Federal and State prisons; - Whereas an individual with a criminal record often has a lower level of educational attainment than the general

-- population and has significant difficulty acquiring admission to, and funding for, educational programs; - Whereas an individual who has been convicted of certain crimes is often barred from receiving the financial aid necessary to acquire additional skills and knowledge;
+- Whereas collateral consequences for an individual returning from a Federal or State prison are often mandatory and take effect automatically, regardless of- - (1) whether there is a nexus between the crime and public safety; - (2) the seriousness of the crime; - (3) the time that has passed since the individual committed the crime; or - (4) the efforts of the individual to make amends or earn back the trust of the public; - Whereas, for individuals returning to their communities from Federal and State prisons, gaining meaningful employment is one of the most significant predictors of successful reentry and has been shown to reduce future criminal activity; - Whereas many individuals who have been incarcerated struggle to find employment and access capital to start a small business because of collateral consequences, which are often not directly related to the offenses the individuals committed or any proven public safety benefit; - Whereas many States have laws that prohibit an individual with a criminal record from working in certain industries or obtaining professional licenses; - Whereas, in addition to employment, education has been shown to be a significant predictor of successful reentry for individuals returning from Federal and State prisons; - Whereas an individual with a criminal record often has a lower level of educational attainment than the general population and has significant difficulty acquiring admission to, and funding for, educational programs;

-Whereas an individual with a criminal record-

-- (1) faces collateral consequences in securing a place to live; and - (2) is often barred from seeking access to public housing; - Whereas collateral consequences prevent millions of individuals in the United States from contributing fully to their families and communities; - Whereas collateral consequences can contribute to recidivism, which increases crime and victimization and decreases public safety; - Whereas collateral consequences have particularly impacted underserved communities of color and community rates of employment, housing stability, and recidivism; - Whereas the inability to find gainful employment and other collateral consequences of conviction inhibit the economic mobility of an individual with a criminal record, which can negatively impact the well-being of the children and families of the individual for generations; - Whereas the COVID-19 pandemic and economic and public health consequences of the COVD-19 pandemic have made the pursuit of gainful employment and access to community supports more daunting for individuals with a criminal record; - Whereas the bipartisan First Step Act of 2018 (Public Law 115-391; 132 Stat.
-5194) was signed into law on December 21, 2018, to increase opportunities for individuals incarcerated in Federal prisons to participate in meaningful recidivism reduction programs and prepare for their second chances;

-Whereas the programs authorized by the Second Chance Act of 2007 (Public Law 110-199; 122 Stat.
+- Whereas an individual who has been convicted of certain crimes is often barred from receiving the financial aid necessary to acquire additional skills and knowledge; - Whereas an individual with a criminal record- - (1) faces collateral consequences in securing a place to live; and - (2) is often barred from seeking access to public housing; - Whereas collateral consequences prevent millions of individuals in the United States from contributing fully to their families and communities; - Whereas collateral consequences can contribute to recidivism, which increases crime and victimization and decreases public safety; - Whereas collateral consequences have particularly impacted underserved communities of color and community rates of employment, housing stability, and recidivism; - Whereas the inability to find gainful employment and other collateral consequences inhibit the economic mobility of an individual with a criminal record, which can negatively impact the well-being of the children and family of the individual for generations; - Whereas the bipartisan First Step Act of 2018 (Public Law 115-391; 132 Stat.
+5194) was signed into law on December 21, 2018, to increase opportunities for individuals incarcerated in Federal prisons to participate in meaningful recidivism reduction programs and prepare for their second chances; - Whereas the programs authorized by the Second Chance Act of 2007 (Public Law 110-199; 122 Stat.
 657)-